914h/BabImmob/README.md

-# EDUTASKER
+# BabImmob

-**EDUTASKER** is a powerful school management system built with **React** and **Laravel**, offering a modern, user-friendly platform to streamline operations for educational institutions.
+**BabImmob** is a comprehensive real estate management system built with **React** and **Laravel**, designed to streamline property management, client interactions, and agent activities.

 ---

 ## 🚀 **Features**

-### Core Functionality
+### Key Functionality
-- **User Management**: Role-based access (Admin, Teachers, Students, Parents), secure authentication, and profile management.
+- **User Management**: Role-based access for Admins, Owners, Clients, and Agents, secure authentication, and profile management.
-- **Academic Management**: Courses, class schedules, assignments, grading, attendance tracking, and online assessments.
-- **Administrative Tools**: Student enrollment, fee management, reports, resource allocation, and document handling.
+- **Property Management**: Owners can list, manage, and update their properties.
+Clients can view available properties and details.
+- **Contract Management**: Clients can request contracts for properties.
+Owners can view, approve, or reject contract requests.
+PDF generation for contracts.
+- **Visit Management**: Clients can schedule visits to properties.
+Owners can view and manage visit requests.
+- **Dashboard Overviews**: Tailored dashboards for different user roles (Owner, Client) providing relevant statistics and recent activity.
+- **Improved Authentication Flow**: Enhanced login page with options for new user registration (Owner or Client).

-### Additional Features
+### Technical Features
-- Calendar integration
+- Calendar integration (for visits)
 - Mobile-responsive design
-- Multi-language support
 - Dark/Light theme
+- API-driven communication between frontend and backend

 ---